mgechev/blog.mgechev.com/_posts/2015-07-29-aspect-oriented-programming-javascript-aop-js.md

 }
 ```

 Cool...looks quite messy?
 How about having 20 more similar domain classes where we need to have the same logging logic?
-Lets look at the snippets and find patterns:
+Lets look at the snippets and find some patterns:

 - In the beginning of the method's invocation we log message in the format: `Invoked METHOD_NAME with arguments: ARG1, ARG2, ..., ARG3`.
 - On success we log: `The invocation of METHOD_NAME completed successfully`
 - On error we log: `Error during the invocation of METHOD_NAME`

-What can we do in order to handle all these duplications?
+What can we do in order to modularize these duplications?
 Create decorator of the class?
 Yeah, probably it is going to work.
-However, there's more elegant way to deal with these duplications.
-Lets say, we define something called `LoggerAspect`:
+However, there's more elegant way to deal with this.
+Lets say, we define something called `LoggerAspect` and take advantage of the [ES2016 decorators declarative](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) syntax:

 ```javascript
 class LoggerAspect {